About the website and Chris Lim

 Chris Lim was an active Sheng player during his younger days.
 He performed his first Sheng solo at the Victoria Concert Hall (Singapore) in 1997.
 He switched to learn the clarinet and saxophone at a later stage.
 He has performed in various concerts and Chinese operas as a freelance musician.
 From 2011 to 2012, he has performed with Neoterikos Ensemble (fusion music) at various public schools under the National Arts Council Arts Education Programme (Arts Exposure).

-Chris is a graduate of RMIT University and has completed his Master of Arts degree at LASALLE College of the Arts (pending for graduation).
-He enjoys having a cup of Hazelnut Latte at a cozy cafe and loves to listen to New Age and Jazz music.
+Chris is a graduate of RMIT University and LASALLE College of the Arts (Master of Arts in Arts Pedagogy and Practice).
+He enjoys having a cup of Hazelnut Latte at a cosy cafe and loves to listen to New Age and Jazz music.